radhamadhabdalai/MiLan/Chapter-2/README.md

 # This repository contains implementations of preliminary mathematical background for machine learning
-The following implementations are based on simple python.
+The following implementations are done using python 3,8.
 Students, Engineers, Reseraches, Scientists and authors are encouraged to write these codes completely on native languages.
 They should advise and instruct others to write and verify the same with python or C.

 Program Lists